 What's the role of ACER?

-Since the entry into force of the European Commission's Implementing Acts, market participants and third parties acting on behalf of market participants are obliged to provide ACER with a record of their wholesale energy market transactions, including orders to trade.
+Since the entry into force of the European Commission's Implementing Regulation, market participants and third parties acting on behalf of market participants are obliged to provide ACER with a record of their wholesale energy market transactions, including orders to trade.

 ACER registers market participants and third parties reporting on their behalf as registered reporting mechanisms (RRMs) to ensure efficient, effective and safe exchange and handling of information.

 To discuss the views and practices of the reporting parties on REMIT data collection, ACER regularly organises Roundtable meetings in Ljubljana.
 These meetings are attended by: